 A whopping 27 neighborhoods makes up the city of Hawaii Kai.

 Greater Ewa Beach has several distinct neighborhoods built on the wide-open spaces of the Ewa Plain.
 The dynamic ongoing residential and commercial growth makes it an exciting place to live.
-Ewa Beach communities offer a lot more home for less than many other areas of Oahu.
+Ewa Beach real estate offers a lot more home for less than many other areas on Oahu.
 From condos and townhouses to single-family homes, from modest starter homes and larger family homes to luxurious homes in gated communities, the options are many.
 Buyers have a wide array of home-style choices and amenity-rich communities to grow with – and even more neighborhoods to come.

 Ewa Beach is no longer just the quiet, blue-collar beach town.
 In Greater Ewa Beach, new residential neighborhoods fill once agricultural land between Pearl Harbor’s West Loch and the eastern boundaries of the growing “second city” Kapolei.
 The many new planned communities bring a fresh, exhilarating spirit to this vast area with new Hawaiian home designs, community and recreational areas, parks and greenways, pedestrian walkways, and bike paths.
 Rapid commercial growth is keeping pace with family needs while providing a pleasing assortment of shops, restaurants, and professional services.

 Ewa Beach has experienced phenomenal growth, offering a broad range of housing options for a broad range of buyers.
 Whether looking for a “starter” home, one for a large family, or a luxurious home with ocean or golf course views, Ewa Beach has it all.
 Condos, townhouses, and single-family homes, all with a distinctly Hawaiian character, are the delightful mix that fills the many distinct Ewa Beach communities.